Structured Visualization Design Knowledge for Grounding Generative Reasoning and Situated Feedback: Related Work

-VizML~\cite{hu_vizml_2019} and Data2Vis~\cite{dibia_data2vis_2019} learn mappings from dataset characteristics to visual specifications, training on publicly available chart corpora.
+\sparagraph{Supervised Learning} VizML~\cite{hu_vizml_2019} and Data2Vis~\cite{dibia_data2vis_2019} learn mappings from dataset characteristics to visual specifications, training on publicly available chart corpora.
 These systems demonstrate that design patterns can be learned from examples, but they face two limitations.
-First, they optimize for frequency rather than quality, thereby risking the perpetuation of common pitfalls, such as ineffective 3D charts.
+First, they optimize for frequency over quality, thereby risking the perpetuation of common pitfalls, such as ineffective 3D charts.
 Second, their reasoning is opaque; they cannot explain why a particular design was chosen, failing the traceability requirement.